 Bahrain Development Bank B.S.C. (c) ("the Bank" or "BDB") was established as a Bahraini closed shareholding company by Legislative Decree number 19 dated 11 December 1991 and commenced operations on 20 January 1992.
 The Bank is registered with the Ministry of Industry and Commerce ("MOIC") under Commercial Registration ("CR") number 26226.
 The Bank's registered office is in the Kingdom of Bahrain, P.O Box 20501.
 The Bank is operating as a retail bank with special waivers under a license issued by the Central Bank of Bahrain ("CBB").
-The majority shareholding of the Bank is owned by the Government of the Kingdom of Bahrain ("Parent") and it's related entities ("Pension Funds").
+The majority shareholding of the Bank is owned by the Government of the Kingdom of Bahrain ("Parent") and Pension Fund Commission, Pension Fund Commission (Military) and General Organisation For Social Insurance.